 \subsection{Comments on statistical equilibria in beta-plane turbulence}

-The emergence of jets as a bifurcation and the maintenance of jets as finite amplitude stable equilibria in barotropic turbulence are predictions of S3T that could not result from analysis within the NL and QL systems as in both NL and QL turbulent states with stable statistics do not exist as fixed point equilibria so that a meaningful structural stability analysis of statistically stable equilibria states can not be performed.
+turbulence are predictions of S3T that could not result from analysis within the NL and QL systems as in both NL and QL turbulent states with stable statistics do not exist as fixed point equilibria so that a meaningful structural stability analysis of statistically stable equilibria states can not be performed.
 However, as revealed in Fig.~\ref{fig:bifur}, Fig.~\ref{fig:hov} and Fig.~\ref{fig:meanU}, reflections of the bifurcation structure and of the finite amplitude equilibria predicted by the S3T closure dynamics can be clearly seen both in QL and NL sample simulations.
 The reflection in NL of the bifurcation structure predicted by S3T for $\epsilon \approx \epsilon_c$ is particularly significant because it shows that the S3T perturbation instability faithfully reflects the physics underlying jet formation in turbulence even as it manifests for infinitesimal mean flows.
 For a more detailed discussion cf.~\cite{Constantinou-etal-2014}.